Pristine Massive Star Formation Caught at the Break of Cosmic Dawn

 \subsubsection{Implications for Cosmological Models}

 \id\ is observed about one billion years after the Big Bang.
 Previous studies have found that galaxies were already enriched at high redshift, within the first few hundred million years \cite{nakajima23,sanders24,laseter23,stiavelli23,Heintz2023,curti23,morishita24b}.
-The finding of a near-pristine object at a relatively late time in cosmic history could be seen as surprising even though it is not entirely unexpected theoretically \cite{FerraraLateIII,tornatore07,TSS,BovillPopIII}.
+Although the finding of a near-pristine object at a relatively late time in cosmic history could be seen as surprising, the existence of such pristine halos is not entirely unexpected {\cite{FerraraLateIII,tornatore07,TSS,BovillPopIII,visbal20,venditti23}}.
 Indeed, the existence of objects like \id\ is a powerful validation of our galaxy formation and clustering models.
-We note that near the redshift of \id, there are two {\it evolved} overdensities of galaxies along the same sightline, at $z=5.66$ and $z=5.78$ \cite{morishita24c}.
-As shown in Figure~\ref{fig:od}, \id\ falls in the ``empty" space, where the aforementioned study found {\it zero} spectroscopically confirmed galaxies, existing between the two overdensities.
-One possible interpretation is that the gravitational potential towards both overdensities might have kept the space in-between relatively clean of galactic pollution delaying the formation of galaxies therein to this relatively late cosmic time and enabling some objects to remain pristine \cite{stiavelli10,xu13}.
-The case of \id\ is also encouraging, as it showcases the presence of near-pristine galaxies well within the reach of JWST.
+We note that near the redshift of \id, there are two {\it evolved} overdensities of galaxies along the same sightline, at $z=5.66$ and $5.78$ \cite{morishita24c}.
+As shown in Figure~\ref{fig:od}, \id\ falls in the ``empty'' space, where the aforementioned study found {\it zero} spectroscopically confirmed galaxies existing between the two overdensities{, with a physical separation of $\sim$a few Mpcs}.
+One possible interpretation is that the gravitational potential towards both overdensities might have {delayed the formation of stars in the space between them and kept the environment therein relatively clean of galactic pollution until this relatively late cosmic time \cite{stiavelli10,xu13}.}

 The identification of a pristine object represents the confirmation of our models predicting that elements heavier than Helium are made in stars and is a basic validation of the cosmological models for the growth of structure in the Universe.
-While JWST has shown that many of the details of our models for galaxy formation need to be revised, it has also enabled us to confirm the basic ideas behind those models.
+The discovery of \id\ is encouraging, as it showcases the presence of near-pristine galaxies well within the reach of JWST.
+While JWST has shown that many of the details of our models for galaxy formation need to be revised, it has enabled us to confirm one of the basic ideas behind those models.